Geometric Assurance Suite

 Launch Gemma 4 Starter Notebook

-Classification uses transparent keyword matching.
+External proxy returns r-ratio and regime from spectral analysis.
 For production work, use hidden-state and eigenvalue analysis in the research engine.

 Foundational Methods

-Key reference parameters for spectral rigidity and coherence analysis.
+Key reference parameters for spectral rigidity measurement.

 Spectral Rigidity

-r ≈ 0.603
+r ≈ 0.5996

 • r > 0.65: Stronger-than-expected eigenvalue repulsion — possible over-regularization, rank deficiency, or unusual training dynamics.